 Everyone knows about X-Rays these days, but do we know about Bitewing X-Rays.
 These ones are specifically for oral care.
-Bitewing x-ray imaging is the procedure of preference for investigating the existence and degree of decay where back teeth touch each other and in addition it requires evaluating any bone loss.
+Bitewing x-ray imaging is the procedure of preference for investigating the existence and degree of decay where back teeth touch each other and in addition, it requires evaluating any bone loss.

-Doing these x rays will give accurate diagnosis of dental decay in-between the teeth.
+Doing these x rays will give an accurate diagnosis of dental decay in-between the teeth.
 The images that are taken capture the molars and premolars.
 It will capture four images, which is necessary to capture all the back teeth.
-Clearly this represents a technological revolution with health and oral care.
+Clearly, this represents a technological revolution in health and oral care.
 If you think about it technology is used for just about everything.
 There are no limitations.
 All in all, the more susceptible you are to tooth decay the more frequently you will be required to have this X-Ray done.

 Whether and how often this procedure should be done is based on certain factors.
-It will vary on the aspect of age, because with children it will reflect the phase and condition in growth of the teeth; and the threat of tooth decay.
-From a dentist’s perspective, it will also include periodic examining and assessment of bone levels in the evaluation of periodontal wellbeing.
-In terms of how frequent it should be done, it should be done as frequently as every six to twelve months at the stage of childhood or teenager development, or for adults with soaring decay rates.
+It will vary on the aspect of age because with children it will reflect the phase and condition in the growth of the teeth; and the threat of tooth decay.
+From a dentist’s perspective, it will also include periodic examination and assessment of bone levels in the evaluation of periodontal wellbeing.
+In terms of how frequently it should be done, it should be done as frequently as every six to twelve months at the stage of childhood or teenager development, or for adults with soaring decay rates.
 If the teeth are not inspected, it could lead to worse things like tooth loss.
 In the image whiteness that appears will represent tooth enamel.

 So for all parents out there, you will probably want to look into this procedure, as it is vital for your child’s health and oral care.